 How do you prepare oranges for babies with baby-led weaning?

-6 to 9 months old: Wash the orange (the skin often contains pesticide residue) then cut into large wedges (with the peel on but seeds removed) and hand them to baby, who will suck and munch on the flesh.
+6 to 8 months: Wash the orange (the skin often contains pesticide residue) then cut into large wedges (with the peel on but seeds removed) and hand them to baby, who will suck and munch on the flesh.
 The rind helps baby hold the orange and allows them to independently bring it to their mouth.
 If baby bites through the rind, take a deep breath, and trust baby to either chew on it or spit it out.
 It can help to dramatically stick out your tongue to help baby move the rind forward to spit it out.
 Remember the airway is the size of a drinking straw, so a large piece of rind, even if unchewed, is unlikely to get lodged in this small tube.
 Alternatively, you can supreme an orange by cutting each segment out of the membranes and offering whole segments that way (see video below).
 Avoid offering whole segments of clementines, mandarins, or other small oranges in their membranes as they can be choking hazards.

 9 to 18 months old: As baby’s pincer grasp develops (where the pointer finger and thumb meet), move down in size to bite-size piece of oranges that have had the membrane and seeds removed.
 If you feel comfortable with it, you may continue to offer large segments of oranges with the membrane and seeds removed for biting and tearing practice.
 Remember that clementines, mandarins, and other small citrus fruit segments left in their membrane can be a choking hazard, so when in doubt, supreme the fruit, which will be easier to do with a large orange.